ineffably/moxijs/packages/moxi-examples/guides/text-rendering.md

 - **Use Text** for UI elements with rich styling that don't update frequently
 - **Use BitmapText** for performance-critical text, counters, and large volumes
 - **Use HTMLText** for complex formatted content and markup
+- **Use MOXI Logic components** to encapsulate text behaviors and animations
 - **Always set resolution** appropriately to prevent blurriness in scaled scenes
 - **Profile your application** to identify text rendering bottlenecks

 Remember: The best method depends on your specific use case.
-Start with Text for prototyping, then optimize with BitmapText or HTMLText as needed.
+Start with Text for prototyping, optimize with BitmapText for performance, and use MOXI Logic to organize complex behaviors.